 Shortly after my twins turned four, they stopped taking their afternoon nap.
 They would still lie down at daycare during the week, but they didn’t always fall asleep.
 On weekends we could hardly get them to lie down at all.
 While part of me was sad to lose nap time, the positive side was that they finally started going to bed at night.
 Things didn’t get better instantly, but I noticed that we started having to go back into their room fewer times after putting the girls to bed.
 Gradually they started falling asleep sooner, and my husband and I were able to get our schoolwork done in the evenings again.

-My husband and I worked out a system for taking turns with the girls: even and odd days.
-I had originally learned about an idea like this from hearing Betsy Brown Braun, a child development and behavior specialist, in an interview.
-Basically, if there was an opportunity for one of the girls to get to do something first, or to get to choose something, if the date was an odd number, Twin A would get to go first or make the decision.
+We worked out a system for taking turns with our three-year-old twins: even and odd days.
+I had learned about this from hearing an interview with Betsy Brown Braun, child development, and behavior specialist.
+When there was an opportunity for one of the girls to get to do something first or to choose something if the date was an odd number, Twin A would get to go first or make the decision.
 If the date was an even number, Twin B would get to go first or decide.
-This helped us to be consistent, and my girls accepted those guidelines without arguing.
-This took a lot of the emotion out of the decision making and cut down on the number of arguments.
+This helped with consistency, and my girls accepted those guidelines without arguing.
+It took the emotion out of the decision making and cut down on arguments.

-While my twins were three, I’m not sure anyone could have reassured me that things would get better.
-I can remember sitting down at my kitchen table after cooking dinner, feeling drained and defeated, and sometimes just crying because I was so tired, and everything felt so hard.
-At the time, I didn’t realize that age three is just hard for a lot of parents, and probably doubly hard for parents of twins.
+When my twins were three, I’m not sure anyone could have reassured me that things would get better.
+I remember sitting down at my kitchen table after cooking dinner, feeling drained and defeated.
+Sometimes I cried because I was so tired.
+Everything felt so hard.
+I didn’t realize that age three is hard for a lot of parents.
+It’s doubly hard for parents of twins.
 I also remember having a moment of realization within a month of my girls turning four and thinking, “Wow.
 This doesn’t feel as hard anymore.”

 Feel encouraged, you parents of three-year-olds who are currently in the thick of it.
 They won’t be three forever.
 And at least for me, age four felt a lot easier.